zephyrproject-rtos/zephyr/samples/boards/nrf52/nffs/README.rst

 After flashing to the nrf52840_pdk board, open a serial terminal to see console messages written by the application:

-- Press Button 2 on the PDK board to create and write data in file ``0.txt``.
 - Press Button 1 to read data from ``0.txt``.

 For more information about the Zephyr file system, see the file system documentation.